timtadh/swork/README.md

 Install
 =======

-first use pip to install the packages (this install the current stable version 0.3).
+first use pip to install the packages (this installs the current stable version 0.3).
 If you would like to install the master remove "@r0.3".
 Or simply update aftwards with `swork update [-s] --release=master`.